Ruslan-B/FFmpeg.AutoGen/README.md

 ##Usage

-The example of the library usage: video decoding, conversion and frame extraction to jpeg is included in ```FFmpeg.AutoGen.Example``` project.
+The basic example of the library usage: video decoding, conversion and frame extraction to jpeg is included in ```FFmpeg.AutoGen.Example``` project.
+For the more sophisticated operations I can recommend to read [An ffmpeg and SDL Tutorial](http://dranger.com/ffmpeg/) for C.

 - on Windows:
 The native FFmpeg binaries are bundled with repository.
 The binaries source is [Zeranoe FFmpeg](http://ffmpeg.zeranoe.com/builds/), v2.0.1 been used for